MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex1_compliance_roles.md

 1. Log into the Client 1 VM (SC-401-CL1) as the **SC-401-CL1\admin** account.
 The password should be provided by your lab hosting provider.

-1. Open **Microsoft Edge** and navigate to the Microsoft 365 admin center, `https://admin.microsoft.com`, and log in as **MOD Administrator**, `admin@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+1. Open **Microsoft Edge** and navigate to the Microsoft 365 admin center, `https://admin.microsoft.com`, and log in as **MOD Administrator**, `admin@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant prefix provided by your lab hosting provider).
 Admin's password should be provided by your lab hosting provider.

 1. On the left sidebar, expand **Users** then select **Active users**.